 We are constantly updating our collection of program boxes for all ages.
 Search under call number “Program Box” in Polaris to browse and request these resources.

 Always collect as much data as possible when conducting a library program.
 Use this sample sheet (or create your own) to track the types of programs you offer and keep notes on how they fared at your library.
+More statistical sample sheets can be found on our Summer Reading Page.
 Don’t forget to include Passive Programs in your programming statistics!

 Taking pictures and using them for publicity?
 Make sure to have a current photo release form on file!
 Download this template to get you started: Photo Release Template